lareferencia/lareferencia-docker/lareferencia/README.md

 # Docker Compose

-A project to create a infrastructure to run Lareferencia project.
+A project to create a infrastructure to run Lareferencia project in development.
+The code can be used [here](https://github.com/lareferencia/lareferencia-docker/tree/main/lareferencia) (folder la-referencia).
+Use the installation instructions to start.

 ## Authors